 Environmental Commitment & New Packaging

-There is a landslide sway of public option now to find solution to environment challenges.
-Under new the government proposals to ban single use plastics Shanahan Direct have found new options and alternatives for the future of packaging.
+There is a landslide sway of public option now to find solutions to environmental challenges.
+Under new government proposals to ban single-use plastics, Shanahan Direct has found new options, and alternatives for the future of packaging.
 Solutions that we can now currently offer as an alternative to standard polythene are environmentally friendly compostable film bioplastic derived for renewable biomass sources, mostly from potato starch.

 Polycomp™ uses biopolymers, which are obtained by means of pioneering proprietary technologies using starches, cellulose, vegetable oils and their combinations.
 Polycomp™ conforms to EN13432 so is compostable in open air as long as there are micro-organisms to break it down and can be printed with the “OK HOME compost” logo.
 Polycomp™ can be disposed of on any compost heap, in a household garden waste bin, a household food waste bin, or you can use it to line your food waste bin.

 - Fully compostable at home

 - OK HOME compost

 - Available printed with OK HOME compost inks

 Protecting Our Soil

 One of the first question we are usually asked is about the land the raw material is grown to check the product is not using up valuable arable land.
 Biorefineries use various local raw materials (low-input crops, waste, etc.) with full respect for the specific characteristics of the territories.